What would the world look like if more women had a seat at the leadership table?

 Regions of Antarctica are showing the fastest responses to some of the global sustainability problems we currently face.
 Antarctica offers an unparalleled opportunity to observe first hand the influence of human activities on the environment and provide critical insights into the global-scale change required.
 This iconic environment has captured the imagination of leaders in the past and the expedition experience of the Antarctic component of the Homeward Bound program creates strong bonds between participants.

-I am currently fundraising to cover some of the costs by offering talks & workshops in schools, organisations & businesses before and after my trip in return for a contribution to the program fees.
-If you or your organisation would like to know more & potentially contribute (financial or otherwise) please get in touch by email here.
+I am currently fundraising to cover some of the programme costs by offering talks in schools & businesses before and after my trip in return for a donation.
+See the full breakdown of fees here.